aws-samples/aws-lambda-extensions/cache-extension-demo/README.md

 ### Option 1: SAM

-In this SAM Deployment, we create a sample DynamoDB Table, and a sample Lambda function with the cache extensions attached as a layer.
-Lambda Extension is a Go executable, so it can be easily imported in any lambda function as a Layer.
+Cache Lambda Extension is a Go executable, which can be easily imported in any lambda function as a Layer.
 If you are new to SAM, you can quickly install SAM.
 Once you have SAM, Cache extension deployment involves two simple steps:

 First, we build all the dependencies
 ```